How to Electronically Invoice in Turkey

 The Electronic Invoice in Turkey: e-Fatura and e- Arşiv

 The electronic invoicing system in Turkey has two different types of invoices.
 The first type is the e-Fatura, it is the electronic invoice used for B2B transactions between companies registered in the TRA.
 The second type is the e-Arşiv, the electronic invoice used for B2B and B2C transactions with companies not registered in the TRA.
 Currently, all Turkish companies with a yearly invoice volume of 5 million Turkish Liras or more must issue the e-Fatura and e-Arsiv depending on the registration status of the invoice recipient.
+Since January 1st all companies registered in the TRA must declare the e-Fatura and the e-Arsiv.

 The e-Arşiv Fatura are the electronic invoices that must be issued to all clients who are not registered in the TRA.
 The obligated companies must send these invoices electronically to the intended recipients.
 This implies a great challenge since many recipients do not have integrated solutions.
 To solve this challenge EDICOM offers companies the opportunity to publish e-Arşiv Fatura to those clients through the Business@mail invoice publication platform where they will be able to download and search their invoice.
 The invoice publication is completely automatic and integrates with your management system.
 Every time an electronic invoice is sent, the recipient will receive an email notifying them that the invoice is available in the platform.
 The solution offers a set of notifications that inform the issuer about the status of the invoices guaranteeing complete control of communication flows with clients.